bsc-pm/tampi/README.md

 Finally, both OpenMP and OmpSs-2 applications can be launched as any traditional hybrid program.

+### Frequently Asked Questions (FAQ)

+**Q1: Why does linking my application to the TAMPI library fail with undefined symbols?**

+Some MPI libraries, such as OpenMPI, do not provide the MPI symbols for Fortran by default.
+In the case you are getting undefined symbol errors and your application is C/C++, you can link to *libtampi-c* instead of *libtampi*.

+**Q2: Why does my application not perform as expected when using TAMPI?**

+One of the first aspects to check when your application does not perform as expected is the polling frequency in which TAMPI background services are working.
+By default, the TAMPI services check the internal MPI requests every 100us (see `TAMPI_POLLING_FREQUENCY` envar).
+This frequency should be enough for most applications, including communication-intensive ones.
+However, your application may need a higher polling frequency (i.e., reducing the envar's value) or a lower frequency (i.e., increasing the envar's value).

+**Q3: Why does my application hang or report an error when using TAMPI for point-to-point communication?**

+Most MPI or hybrid MPI+OpenMP applications do not use specific MPI tags when sending and receiving messages.
+That's quite common because these applications usually issue MPI operations from a single thread and are always in the same order on both the sender and receiver sides.
+They rely on the message ordering guarantees of MPI, so they use an arbitrary MPI tag for multiple or all messages.

+That becomes a problem when issuing MPI operations from different concurrent threads or tasks.
+The order of sending and receiving messages in the sender and receiver sides may be different, and thus, messages can arrive and match in any order.
+To avoid this issue, you should use distinct tags for the different messages that you sending and receive.
+For instance, if you are exchanging multiple blocks of data, and you want to send a message per block (encapsulated in a separate task), you could use the block id as the MPI tag of the corresponding message.

+**Q4: Why does my application hang or report an error when using TAMPI for collective communication?**

+This issue is quite related to the previous one.
+The MPI standard does not allow identifying collective operations with MPI tags.
+The standard enforces the user to guarantee a specific order when issuing multiple **collectives of the same type and through the same communicator** in all involved processes.
+That limits the parallelism that we can achieve when executing multiple collective operations of the same time.
+If you want to run multiple collectives of the same type in parallel (e.g., different concurrent tasks), we recommend using separate MPI communicators.
+Notice that having many MPI communicators could damage the application's performance depending on the MPI implementation.

 ### Fortran

 The `TAMPIf.h` header for Fortran defines some preprocessor macros.
 Therefore, to correctly use TAMPI